-Disclaimer: I received a free advanced digital copy of this book from FlatIron Books in exchange for my honest opinion.
-This has no effect on my opinion, review or rating.
+Disclaimer: I received a free ARC from Gallery Books in exchange for my honest opinion.
+This has no effect on my opinion, review, or rating.

 GoodReads Synopsis: The Olander family embodies the modern American Dream in a globalized world.
 Jaya, the cultured daughter of an Indian diplomat and Keith, an ambitious banker from middle-class Philadelphia, meet in a London pub in 1988 and make a life together in suburban California.
 Their strong marriage is built on shared beliefs and love for their two children: headstrong teenager Karina and young son Prem, the light of their home.

 But love and prosperity cannot protect them from sudden, unspeakable tragedy, and the family’s foundation cracks as each member struggles to seek a way forward.
 Jaya finds solace in spirituality.
 Keith wagers on his high-powered career.
 Karina focuses relentlessly on her future and independence.
 And Prem watches helplessly as his once close-knit family drifts apart.

 When Karina heads off to college for a fresh start, her search for identity and belonging leads her down a dark path, forcing her and her family to reckon with the past, the secrets they’ve held and the weight of their choices.